Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Appendix

-\textbf{Frequency Number.} We compare the performance of PCSM and PCSM (w/o Cali) with different frequency numbers $N^k$, as shown in Table.~\ref{tab:results_frequency_numbers}.
-CSM always performs better than the counterpart model without spectral gates.
+\textbf{Frequency Number.} We compare the performance of HPM and SpecSolver with different frequency numbers $k$, as shown in Table~\ref{tab:results_frequency_numbers}.
+HPM consistently performs better than SpecSolver across all frequency settings.
 The performance gap is particularly significant under lower frequency numbers (16, 32, and 64).
-This leads to the conclusion that the frequency calibration eliminates the dependency on a lot of frequencies, benefiting from the point-level flexible frequencies selection mechanism.
-Therefore, PCSM potentially performs better in some practical industry scenarios without sufficient spectral basis due to huge computational costs.
+This leads to the conclusion that holistic spectral processing eliminates the dependency on a large number of frequencies, benefiting from the point-wise adaptive mechanism.
+Therefore, HPM potentially performs better in some practical industry scenarios where computing high-frequency basis functions is computationally expensive.

+\textbf{Head Number Analysis.} We evaluate the impact of varying head numbers in HPM on the Darcy Flow problem.
+As shown in Table~\ref{tab:head_ablation}, using multiple heads (4, 8, or 16) improves performance compared to a single head.
+However, HPM remains relatively insensitive to the specific number of heads chosen, with all multi-head variants achieving similar performance levels.

+\textbf{Impact of Parameters.} To validate that HPM's performance gains come from its architecture rather than increased parameters, we evaluate HPM with reduced depth on the Darcy Flow problem.

+As shown in Table~\ref{tab:depth_comparison}, HPM with only 4 layers still outperforms both Transolver~\citep{wu2024transolver} and SpecSolver, despite having significantly fewer parameters.
+This demonstrates that the performance gains come from the holistic spectral processing architecture rather than increased model capacity.

+\textbf{Additional Resolution Generalization Experiment.} To further evaluate resolution generalization capabilities, we train models on a middle resolution ($111 \times 26$) and test on both higher ($221 \times 51$) and lower ($45 \times 11$) resolutions on the Airfoil problem.

+As shown in Table~\ref{tab:resolution_transfer}, HPM maintains strong performance across both upsampling and downsampling scenarios.
+While attention-based methods like Transolver excel at training resolution, they struggle to generalize to unseen resolutions.
+In contrast, HPM combines high accuracy at the training resolution with robust generalization capabilities inherited from spectral methods.